ExpressiveMachineryLab/projects/LuminAI/Code/Overview.md

 - As long as the rhythm tracker detects changes of direction at repeating periods, it will return to the rhythm segmenter that there is rhythm
 - The rhythm segmenter will collect and generate the gesture as long as there is at least one rhythm tracker that is reporting that there is rhythm
 - Since the rhythm tracker will continue to report that there is rhythm for a period’s length of time after the user has stopped moving, the rhythm segmenter will cut out the last period’s length worth of body frames from the gesture before returning it to the segmentation manager
-## Movement Logic:
+## Movement Theory:
-- Handles transformations of a gesture as its being played.
+- Handles transformations of a gesture as its being played and handles calculating the predicates for a gesture as its being recorded.
 - Changes individual body frame objects
 ### Transformations.cs
 - Static class
 - Holds all the math for transforming gestures
-## Movement Theory:
-- Handles calculating the predicates for a gesture as its being recorded
 ### PredicateMath.cs
 - Static class
 - Updates the lists of tempo, energy and size in the gesture object
+## Decision Making:
+- Handles all decision making that the agent does, including choosing between response modes.
+### DecisionManager.cs
+Handles decision making for the agent.